qube-ai/webthing-arduino/README.md

 ## Message Schema
 ![Schema](https://img.shields.io/badge/Schema-Qube%20Things-blue.svg)

-### Message sent by the Web Client to the Web Thing
+### Message sent by the Tunnel to the Thing
 > These are the only messageType(s) allowed by the library, and any other types will not pe processed.

-- `Set Property` The setProperty message type is sent from a web client to a Web Thing in order to set the value of one or more of its properties.
+- `Set Property` The setProperty message type is sent from a Tunnel server to a Thing in order to set the value of one or more of its properties.
 This is equivalent to a PUT request on a Property resource URL using the REST API, but with the WebSocket API a property value can be changed multiple times in quick succession over an open socket and multiple properties can be set at the same time.
 ```json
 {
   "messageType": "setProperty",